mjp0/cryptodoneright/README.md

 Now you can store `hashed_password` in the database safely

-Or alternatively you can use callbacks (works with all other methods)
+Or alternatively, you can use callbacks (works with all other methods)

 ```javascript
 cdr.secure_password(received_password, (err, hashed_password) => {